How Do Free Apps Make Money in 2024? (With Expert’s Insights and Examples)

 Each business model has its strengths and weaknesses depending on various factors, including your target audience, app development and business goals, and other aspects specific to your industry.

-Consider all those as you draw out your app monetization strategy.
+Make sure you think about these as you draw out your app monetization strategy.

-Now that that’s out of the way let’s continue discussing the upsides and downsides of paid and free mobile apps.
+Now that that’s out of the way, let’s continue discussing the upsides and downsides of paid and free mobile apps.

 Paid apps